Luka-Babetzki/Active-Directory-Lab-WIP/README.md

 *Ref: A table displaying all four virtual machines’ network assignments*

-> Add a network diagram here to visualise the architecture.
+> Add a network diagram here
 > *Ref A: Network diagram showing VM connections and NAT configuration*

 ---